Last Updated on October 4, 2023 by Karl Thompson

-Design features such as likes, swipes, notifications and autoplays make being on-line more addictive, less autonomous, and cause pyschological and social harm, at least according to this recent Guardian Article by Paul Lewis: Our minds can be hijacked: the tech insiders who fear a smartphone dystopia‘.
+Design features such as likes, swipes, notifications and autoplays make being on-line more addictive, less autonomous, and cause psychological and social harm.
+This is according to Paul Lewis: Our minds can be hijacked: the tech insiders who fear a smartphone dystopia‘.

 Below I summarize this article and add in a few comments.

-Technology companies such as Apple, Facebook and Google have incorporated a range of design features into their mobile devices, operating systems and social media applications that make them addictive, which results in us spending longer online than we really want to, clicking on links we never intended to and making us more distracted, less rational and more impulsive than ever.
+Technology companies such as Apple, Facebook and Google have incorporated a range of design features into their mobile devices, operating systems and social media applications that make them addictive.
+This results in us spending longer online than we really want to, clicking on links we never intended to.
+This makes us more distracted, less rational and more impulsive than ever.

 Former Google employee Tristan Harris says that all of our minds are “jacked into the system” and “all our minds can be hijacked.
 We are not as free as we think we are”.
-Harris believes that tech companies deliberately set out to make their products addictive, as they are oriented to respond to the incentives of an advertising economy and thus experiment with techniques which are most likely to grab people’s attention.
+Harris believes that tech companies deliberately set out to make their products addictive.
+They are oriented to respond to the incentives of an advertising economy and thus experiment with techniques which are most likely to grab people’s attention.

 Justin Rosenstein designed the like feature for Facebook in 2007 – to create a means to send ‘little bits of positivity at the click of a button’, creating what he now calls ‘bright dings of pseudo-pleasure’.
-‘Likes’ were wildly successful, and hence they spread to a range of other social media platforms, and now it is the short-term pleasure of this social affirmation that is one of the features which drives people to touch, swipe or tap their phone more than 2500 times a day on average.
+‘Likes’ were wildly successful, and hence they spread to a range of other social media platforms.
+Likes drive people to touch, swipe or tap their phone more than 2500 times a day on average.

-Tech companies can exploit such information to keep people hooked: manipulating, for example, when people receive ‘likes’ for their posts, ensuring that they arrive when an individual is most likely to feel vulnerable, or in need of approval, or just bored, and such information can be sold to the highest bidder.
+Tech companies can exploit such information to keep people hooked.
+They programme likes to arrive when an individual is most likely to feel vulnerable, in need of approval, or just bored.
+This information such can then be sold to the highest bidder.

-James Williams, a former Google employee who built the metrics system for the company’s global search advertising business, but has now turned critic of the industry, describes the tech industry as one which has the ‘largest and most centralised form of attentional control in human history’ – he had an epiphany moment one day while working at google when he glanced at one of Google’s multi-coloured dashboards showing how much of people’s attention the company had commandeered for advertisers.
-He says that he realised ‘this is literally a million people that we’ve persuaded to do this thing that they weren’t going to do otherwise.’
+James Williams, is former Google employee who built the metrics system for the company’s global search advertising business.
+But he has now turned critic of the industry.
+Williams describes the tech industry as the ‘largest and most centralised form of attentional control in human history’.
+He had an epiphany moment one day while looking at one of Google’s attention dashboards.
+He realised Google had persuaded ‘a million people… to do this thing that they weren’t going to do otherwise.’

 Some of the Negatives Effects of Being Online

-Firstly, technology may be contributing to so-called ‘continuous partial attention’ – In the attention economy (driven by the needs of advertisers) – everyone is distracted most of the time – which actually prevents us from getting things done, the complete opposite of what technology was intended to do!
+Technology may be contributing to so-called ‘continuous partial attention’.
+In the attention economy (driven by the needs of advertisers) – everyone is distracted most of the time.
+This prevents us from getting things done, the complete opposite of what technology was intended to do!

-Secondly, the attention economy thrives on a ‘sensationalise, bate and entertain’ logic and as a result the media is now is now more than ever biased in favour of that which is sensationalist and entertaining.
-People like Donald Trump do well in this environment because they are good at grabbing attention with their simplistic, emotional and extremist views – that which is rational is less likely to get attention than that which is impulsive.
+The attention economy thrives on a ‘sensationalise, bate and entertain’ logic.
+As a result the media is now is now more biased in favour of that which is sensationalist and entertaining.
+People like Donald Trump do well in this environment because they are good at grabbing attention with their simplistic, emotional and extremist views.
+Calm rational views receive less attention than those which are impulsive.

-Finally, and related to the above point, this may be changing how we view politics – we see it in increasingly polarised terms – because the only thing which grabs our attention at a similar level of Donald Trump is a similarly extreme reaction, in the form of Bernie Sanders or Jeremy Corbyn for example.
+Our views on politics may be changing.
+We see politics in increasingly polarised terms.
+The only thing which grabs our attention at a similar level of Donald Trump is a similarly extreme reaction, in the form of Bernie Sanders or Jeremy Corbyn for example.

 What are the solutions to avoid getting addicted in the attention economy?

-Some of the big names who created the technologies of the attention economy are actually ducking out of it themselves – having turned off their social media updates, or even uninstalled most of the apps from their hardware.
+Some of the big names who created the technologies of the attention economy are actually ducking out of it themselves.
+They have turned off their social media updates, or even uninstalled most of the apps from their hardware.

 Find out More